 Service plug-in modules that gather data from the vSphere environment usually extend the native services on the vSphere HTML5 Web Client and the vSphere Web Client application servers, such as the Data Service.
 You can create standalone custom Java services for data gathering, but a best practice is to extend the built-in services in the vSphere Web Client SDK.
-Extensions to the built-in services in the vSphere Web Client SDK.
 Extensions to the built-in services in the vSphere Web Client SDK are often simple wrappers around existing Java services that you create.